Pediatric Orthopedic Surgeons treating Cavus Foot

 • Charcot-Marie-Tooth disease

-It’s critical for your doctor to determine the root of your child’s high arches so that an effective treatment strategy can be developed.
+Your doctor must determine the root of your child’s high arches so that an effective treatment strategy can be developed.
 A neurological condition that results in cavus foot is likely to get worse over time.
 If it is genetically based, it most likely won’t change.

 Diagnosing Cavus Foot